 As the Approved Regulator, to create a board, to be known as the Bar Standards Board, to which it delegates the discharge of its regulatory functions in compliance with Section 28 of the Legal Services Act 2007.
-The Bar Standards Board shall be constituted in accordance with such constitution as it shall from time to time determine, and it shall notify the General Council of the Bar in advance of any change(s) being considered by the BSB Board.
+The Bar Standards Board shall be constituted in accordance with such constitution as it shall from time to time determine, in consultation with the Bar Council.
 Functions and powers of the Bar Standards Board are set out fully in its constitution.